cewi/cakephp-tb-starter/README.md

-# Plugin for CakePHP for using Twitter Bootstrap 3
+# Plugin for CakePHP to ease the use of Twitter Bootstrap 3

 At the moment this package is far from being complete and possibly broken.
 Use at your own risk!